To the Members of LIC Housing Finance Limited

-During the year ended 31st March 2017 the Company earned '18.69 lakh and spent '214.69lakh in foreign currency.
-This does not include foreign currency cash flows in derivativesand foreign currency exchange transactions.
+During the year ended 31st March 2019 the Company earned Rs.
+25.11 lakhand spent Rs.
+243.94 lakh in foreign currency.
+This does not include foreign currency cashflows in derivatives and foreign currency exchange transactions.

 In compliance with Section 135 of the Companies Act 2013 read with the Companies(Corporate Social Responsibility Policy) Rules 2014 the Company has establishedCorporate Social Responsibility Committee and statutory disclosures with respect to theCSR Committee and an Annual Report on CSR activities is annexed as Annexure 5 to thisreport.